Missing and Murdered Indigenous Women (MMIW)

 New MMIW Unit

 Read more about the new Missing & Murdered Unit (MMU) within the Bureau of Indian Affairs Office of Justice Services (BIA-OJS) in the Call For Justice Is Answered By New MMIW Unit, a measure taken by Secretary of Interior Deb Haaland to form the unit.
-She noted that far too often murders and missing cases involving Indigenous women, girls and Two-Spirit go unsolved and unaddressed.
+She noted that far too often murders and missing cases involving Indigenous women, and girls unsolved and unaddressed.

 24-Hour Crisis Line: (252) 338-3011